Recent Searches

 Academic Alert System

 Eastern Illinois University is committed to helping students succeed and persist toward graduation.
-The Early Alert System (EAS) was developed to help identify students who may be experiencing academic difficulties early in the semester so they can be connected with appropriate support resources.
+The Academic Alert System (Panthers Persist) was developed to help identify students who may be experiencing academic, co-curricular, and extra-curriculuar difficulties throughout their journey so they can be connected with appropriate support resources.

 Faculty FAQ